DarkDNS: Revisiting the Value of Rapid Zone Update: Related Work

-A recent study is relevant to our goal of detection of newly observed domains without acces to proprietary data.
-Last year, Sommese \etal. demonstrated that CT transparency logs are as a reliable and up-to-date source of domain names for addressing the visibility gaps in ccTLDs, most of which do not participate in CZDS.
-They were able to use CT logs to independently reconstructure more than half of the domains in several ccTLDs for which they had the complete zone file.
-Their work focused on the spatial coverage; we apply CT logs to analyze temporal gaps, i.e., how quickly we can detect new and transient domains~\cite{sommese2023local}.
+A recent study of Sommese \etal ~\cite{sommese2023local} is relevant to our goal of detection of newly observed domains without access to proprietary data.
+They demonstrated that CT logs are a reliable and up-to-date source of domain names for addressing the visibility gaps in ccTLDs, most of which do not participate in CZDS.
+They used CT logs to independently reconstruct more than half of the domains in several ccTLDs for which they had the full zone file as ground truth.
+Their work focused on spatial coverage whereas we use CT logs to analyze temporal gaps, i.e., how quickly we detect new and transient domains.